Two-Level Type Theory and Applications

-In the mentioned work by Shulman~\cite{shulman:inverse-diagrams}, the role of the model of $\HOTT$ is played by a \emph{type-theoretic fibration category} (TTFC), and most of the results of the paper are formulated at that level, that is, as categorical constructions within a particular TTFC.
-This requires changing style of presentation compared to a more ``traditional'' type-theoretic exposition, like for example that of the standard textbook on $\HOTT$~\cite{hott-book}.
+Without 2LTT, a standard approach to the development of such a theory of diagrams over $\C$ is to fix a (possibly arbitrary) model of type theory and work in the corresponding category, using categorical tools.
+This requires carefully mixing \emph{internal} notions with \emph{external} ones, and there may not always be a clean way to achieve that.
+In the mentioned work by Shulman, the role of the model of HoTT is played by a \emph{type-theoretic fibration category} (TTFC).
+Most results of their paper are formulated at that level, that is, as categorical constructions within a particular TTFC.
+This requires changing style of presentation compared to a more ``traditional'' type-theoretic exposition, like for example that of the book on HoTT~\cite{hott-book}.
 For instance, one has to work with morphisms rather than terms, fibrations rather than families of types, talk about pullbacks rather than just performing substitutions, and use ``diagrammatic'' instead of ``equational'' reasoning techniques.
 Although these stylistic variations are not necessarily bad in themselves, the fact that one is essentially \emph{forced} to apply them can lead to difficulties.
-A testament to that is the fact that, on occasions, the author chooses to fall back to the internal language to formulate certain definitions and properties, as this is much easier than expressing them in a traditional category-theoretic form.
+A testament to that is the fact that, on occasions, the discussed work~\cite{shulman:inverse-diagrams} falls back to the internal language to formulate certain definitions and properties, as this is much easier than expressing them in a category-theoretic form.
+2LTT offers an alternative strategy: Type theory is the only language that is needed, meaning that internal and external reasoning go hand in hand, and the mixing feels very natural.

-Another disadvantage of the meta-theoretic presentation is that it is not entirely clear how to formalise it in a proof assistant in the style of Coq, Agda, or Lean.
-The most direct approach to formalisation would consist of encoding the notion of ``model'' of type theory first, then use it to express both the internal and external levels of a construction.
-Clearly, such an approach is not only extremely laborious and cumbersome, but also misses out on most of the features of the formalisation tool, since the internal language of the target type theory is not expressed directly, but it is realised through its interpretation in a model.

-An attempt to resolve these issues is \emph{two-level type theory}, first presented at the CSL conference by Altenkirch and two of the current authors~\cite{alt-cap-kra:two-level}.
-This theory is inspired by and a variant of Voevodsky's \emph{Homotopy Type System} (HTS)~\cite{voe:hts}, with some important differences.

-One way to understand two-level type theory is to start with an ordinary theory (such as the theory considered in the homotopy type theory textbook~\cite{hott-book}), which we call the \emph{fibrant} theory.
-The reason for this will become clear later.
-Then, we add parts of its meta-theory as an additional type-theoretic layer on top of it, and this richer theory (which includes all of the fibrant one) is called the \emph{strict} theory.
-This makes it possible to remain within the confines of a type-theoretic language and still be able to perform constructions that would normally require external reasoning.
-The mentioned ``mixing'' of internal and external constructions becomes much less awkward: \emph{all} our constructions take place in type theory, but only \emph{some} types belong to the fibrant theory which represents $\HOTT$.